 - Department contacts their Dean’s Office Financial Administrator to request a new Designated Account, including a copy of Executed Agreement and the Fee For Service Summary Form

-- The Dean’s Office then requests the new account through the normal process, including the Fee for Service Summary Form with their account request
+- The Dean’s Office then requests the new account through the normal process, using the Fee for Service Summary Form in lieu of the standard request form and including the executed agreement.
+The email should include a statement confirming the Responsible Cost Center of the new account.

-- The Budget Office creates a new 909xxxxxxx account, which will have the Internal Order Category of Fee for Service, and disseminates the account information to the requestor
+- The Budget Office creates a new 909xxxxxxx account, which will have the Internal Order Category of Research Fee for Service (D13), and disseminates the account information to the requestor

 - Departments are responsible for ensuring expenses are appropriate following the Four Cost Principles